natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Arizona.md

 == Description ==
 <!-- ''In the first part of the description, cover the history of the ship's creation and military application.
 In the second part, tell the reader about using this ship in the game.
 Add a screenshot: if a beginner player has a hard time remembering vehicles by name, a picture will help them identify the ship in question.'' -->
-The '''{{Specs|name}}''' is a rank {{Specs|rank}} American battleship {{Battle-rating}}.
-It was introduced in [[Update "Wind of Change"]].
+The '''{{Specs|name}}''' is one of two Pennsylvania-class battleships built for the US Navy, laid down in 1914 and commissioned in late 1916.
+She saw only stateside service during hostilities in the First World War, but notably escorted President Woodrow Wilson on his way to the Paris Peace Conference at the end of the war.
+She then mostly served in a training capacity until the beginning of the American involvement in WW2, where she was tragically sunk in a massive explosion, and still lies in Pearl Harbor today.

-USS Arizona serves as the flagship of the American bluewater fleet in War Thunder.
-She has thick armour and the firepower from her main battery to command respect.
-With a reasonable anti-aircraft battery and torpedo bulges, USS Arizona is a survivable high-ranking battleship for USN captains.
+She was introduced in [[Update "Wind of Change"]], and gains an extra two guns to her main battery compared to the preceding [[USS Nevada]], this places her as the battleship with the greatest broadside in the American Bluewater fleet currently.
+In exchange, as she is in her 1938 refit, she has less secondary and anti-aircraft capability in comparison to the 1944 refit of Nevada.
+That firepower comes with an extremely long reload of 40 seconds; splitting the battery is a necessity when engaging multiple enemies.

 == General info ==
 === Survivability and armour ===